emresin12/movie-db-system/README.md

-1-In terminal go to movie-db-system directory.
+- In terminal go to movie-db-system directory.
-2- create virtual enviroment by “python3 -m venv venv” 3- activate virtual environment by “.
+- create virtual enviroment by “python3 -m venv venv”
+- activate virtual environment by “.
 Venv/bin/activate”
-4- to install requirements use “pip3 install -r requirements.txt”
+- to install requirements use “pip3 install -r requirements.txt”
-5- run application by “flask run”
+- run application by “flask run”